 2018 Geotech ZTEM Airborne Survey

 In 2018, Teuton flew a ZTEM airborne survey over the claims which resulted in the delineation of 5 gold targets (potential for mesothermal gold mineralization) and 1 porphyry target.
 One of the gold targets coincides with the LG vein which was drilled between 2003 and 2006 and the K zone which was drilled in 2002.
 The ZTEM survey indicates the favourable horizon for finding gold mineralization extends the length of the property and is much more extensive than indicated by either the LG vein or K zone occurrences.
 It also suggests that the hydrothermal activity to which both of these structures is related goes deep, to at least 1,000m.
 In addition, it shows that the center of the low resistivity anomaly which marks the “A2” target coincides with an intense EM anomaly discovered during a 2005 Aerotem survey.
 This target was drilled by Teuton in 2019.
 Although economic grades were not discovered, geological indications are that a VMS system may lie nearby.
+[In regard to the latter point, a narrow intersection of massive sulfides was obtained in 2021 (see picture of very fine-grained sphalerite).]

 The ZTEM survey also discovered a large porphyry target, the “P1” lying close to the western boundary and overlapping Teuton’s 100%-owned Horatio property.
 This porphyry target lies to the northwest of the Crackle zone (discovered in the 1990’s) and a drillsite in 2016 which returned porphyry copper-gold mineralization.
 The Crackle zone has not been drilled but is at the center of prominent copper soil anomaly.
 The deepest 2016 drill hole returned an intersection running 74.2m of 0.15% Cu and 0.27 g/t Au within a zone featuring K-spar alteration, interpreted to be in the periphery of a porphyry system.